Dana White Convinced Khabib Nurmagomedov Will Return To UFC: ‘I Have A Feeling That He Might Go For 30-0’

 “Khabib and I have been talking.
 He was completely emotional that night when he got through that fight.
 I have a feeling that he might go for 30-0,” the president revealed in a radio interview.

-After Saturday’s matchup, Khabib claimed that he made a promise to his mom that he would not return to fighting, as reported by Yahoo Sports.
+After Saturday’s matchup, Khabib stated that he made a promise to his mom that he would not return to fighting, as reported by Yahoo Sports.

 “She didn’t want me to go fight without my father.
 I promised her, ‘It’s going to be my last fight,’ and if I give my word, I have to follow this.
-It was my last fight here,” he stated.
+It was my last fight here,” he said.

 Khabib defeated Justin in the league’s 155-pound championship via a second-round TKO.
 After the victory, various sports analysts ranked him the best pound-for-pound fighter.